About our privacy statement

 You can browse our website without providing personal information

-You may browse and access information contained within the EQC website without providing any personal information (other than cookies, as described below).
+You may browse and access information contained within the Toka Tū Ake EQC website without providing any personal information (other than cookies, as described below).

-The information generated by the cookie about your use of the website, including your IP address, is transmitted to and stored by Google outside New Zealand.
+The information generated by the cookie about your use of this website, including your IP address, is transmitted to and stored by Google outside New Zealand.
 The tracking data is stored in a database managed by Google.
-The tracking data is then used by Google to compile statistical reports on website activity for us to evaluate site use.
-This allows us to:
+The tracking data is then used by Google to compile statistical reports on website activity which are used to evaluate site use.

-We won't use web analytics tools to track or collect any personal information of visitors to our website.
+We won't use web analytics tools to track or collect any personal information of visitors to this website.

 We won't associate any data gathered from our site with any personal information from any source as part of our use of the web analytics tools.
 We won't link, or seek to link, an IP address with the identity of a computer user.

 You can control cookies by modifying the settings on your browser, including deleting them from your browser or disabling them altogether.

 If you choose to configure your computer to disables cookies, you may not be able to make full use of this website.

 You may opt-out from Google Analytics by downloading the Google Analytics opt-out browser add-on.
 In some instances, when You opt-out, a new cookie (Opt-Out-Cookie) is placed in Your web browser.
 This tells the third-party provider to cease data collection from your browser and prevents advertisements from being delivered to you.